 Figure 9-1001x—STA Control field format for the Reconfiguration Multi-Link element

 …

+The NSTR Indication Bitmap Present subfield in the STA Control field is set to 1 if at least one NSTR link pair is present for the non-AP MLD that contains the link corresponding to the Link ID, otherwise this subfield is set to 0.

-(#15985)The NSTR Bitmap Size subfield indicates the size of the NSTR Indication Bitmap subfield (if present) in the STA Info field and is set to 1 if the length of the corresponding NSTR Indication Bitmap subfield is equal to 2 octets and is set to 0 if the length of the corresponding NSTR Indication Bitmap subfield is equal to 1 octet.
-This field is reserved if the NSTR Indication Bitmap subfield is not included in the STA Info field.
+If the NSTR Indication Bitmap Present subfield is equal to 1 in the STA Control field, then the STA Info field contains an NSTR Indication Bitmap subfield whose size is indicated in the NSTR Bitmap Size subfield; otherwise, the NSTR Indication Bitmap subfield is not present in the STA Info field. (#15985)The NSTR Bitmap Size subfield indicates the size of the NSTR Indication Bitmap subfield (if present) in the STA Info field and is set to 1 if the length of the corresponding NSTR Indication Bitmap subfield is equal to 2 octets and is set to 0 if the length of the corresponding NSTR Indication Bitmap subfield is equal to 1 octet.
+The NSTR Bitmap Size subfield in the STA Control field is reserved if the NSTR Indication Bitmap Present subfield is equal to 0.

 TGbe editor: Please update the following Figure and paragraphs in this subclause as shown below (19051):

-The AP Removal Timer subfield indicates the number of TBTTs of the AP corresponding to the Per-STA Profile subelement until the AP is removed.
+The AP Removal Timer subfield indicates the number of TBTTs of the AP corresponding to the Per-STA Profile subelement until the AP is removed. (#19375) Value 1 for this subfield indicates that the AP removal occurs at the next TBTT, Value 0 is reserved for this subfield.
+At the TBTT indicated by the AP Removal Timer subfield, the AP MLD follows the procedures defined in clause 35.3.6.3 (Removing affiliated APs) to remove the affiliated AP.

 35.3.6.4 ML reconfiguration to the ML setup